Appleby Magna: Sir John Moore School

 The Sir John Moore Church of England Primary School was originally known as Appleby Grammar School.
 Built in 1697, the school was founded by Lord Mayor and Alderman of London, Sir John Moore, as a gift to his home village.
 The original plans for the school were drawn up by Sir Christopher Wren but the work was undertaken by Sir William Wilson, who had studied under Wren at Oxford University.
 The school recently had a multimillion-pound restoration and now has a museum and computer suites as well as its own bar and other facilities.
-The Grade I listed building's main function is still that of the Church of England primary school.
+The grade I listed building's main function is still that of the Church of England primary school.

-Georgina’s Wood
+Georgina's Wood

 Georgina's Wood is a small woodland bordered by the Tamworth Road to the north and Measham Road to the east.

 It was planted in 1996 with native broadleaved trees predominantly oak ash and cherry.

 Former pasture donated by the former Head Master of Appleby Magna School, Jack Smith, who wanted a new native woodland planted in memory of his late wife Georgina.

-Parish demographics
+Demographics

 The Parish of Appleby Magna is made up of the hamlets of Appleby Parva and Little Wigston, and the villages of Appleby Magna, Norton-Juxta-Twycross, Snarestone and Swepstone.

-In 2001, the parish had total collective population of 1,076 (543 male; 533 female), spread over 454 households.
+At the 2021 census, it had a total population of 1,302 people in 555 households.